cnantch/exercise/README.md

-# exercise
+# exercice
-A little exercise
+A little exercice